kubernetes-retired/multi-tenancy/incubator/virtualcluster/README.md

 ## Limitations

 Ideally, tenants should not be aware of the existence of the super cluster in most cases.
-There are still some noticeable differences comparing a tenant control plane and a normal kubernetes cluster.
+There are still some noticeable differences comparing a tenant control plane and a normal Kubernetes cluster.

 - In the tenant control plane, node objects only show up after tenant Pods are created.
 The super cluster node topology is not fully exposed in the tenant control plane.
 This means the VirtualCluster does not support